Alexander Voormolen

-Alexander Nicolas Voormolen (3 March 1895 - 12 November 1980) was a Dutch composer.
+Alexander Nicolaas Voormolen (3 March 1895 - 12 November 1980) was a Dutch composer.

 Family

 Voormolen was the son of Alieda/Aleida Maria Wentholt (distant family of Jean-Philippe Rameau) and the Rotterdam chief of police Willem Voormolen, who died when Alexander was fourteen (1909).
 His mother died in 1913, when he was 18.
 In 1918, he married Marcelle Henriette Chouillet, the daughter of a minister; a divorce followed two years later.
 In 1928, he married Alice Clifford Grierson (portraited by Isaac Israels in the 1920s), daughter of Herbert John Clifford Grierson, professor of English literature at the University of Edinburgh.
 This marriage also did not last long, as she remarried to physician Frederik van Nouhuijs in 1934.
-In later years, he became friends with singer/singing teacher Titi Fermin (1903-1994), daughter of concert singer Adelin Fermin and pupil of Berthe Seroen.
+In later years, he became friends with singer/singing teacher Titi Fermin (1903–1994), daughter of concert singer Adelin Fermin and pupil of Berthe Seroen.
 Voormolen died in the Prinsenhof nursing home in Leidschendam after a long illness.
 He was cremated at the Ockenburgh Crematorium in The Hague.
 His daughter from his second marriage, Alice Lucie Adrienne Voormolen, was the goddaughter of Lucie van Dam van Isselt and worked for many years as a secretary at the Netherlands Red Cross.